RealityETH/subjectivocracy/l2_choice.md

   - Delay bridge transactions for long enough to get straight, like optimism

 - Bridge conists of signers (or different set of signers) signing a set of transactions, can probably model on amb bridge

+Different systems may or may not publish the following on-chain:

+ * Bridge output
+ * State roots allowing for validity proofs
+ * Transaction data proving that data needed for validity proofs is available
+ * Transactions that may otherwise be censored by L2 block constructors